 I said once before in a revealing post that I love mac and cheese.
-Absolute favorite of all time!
+An absolute favorite of all time!
 Naturally, I’m always on the hunt for a delicious take on this classic and iconic American side dish (or main course, why limit ourselves right?!)
 I had to look no further when I stumbled upon fried mac and cheese balls with bacon jam.
 Yes, you read that right.
 These deep-fried balls of delicious pasta and cheese are something to be reckoned with!
 And they are surprisingly easy to make at a home, even without a deep-fat fryer.

 The base of these amazing fried mac and cheese balls is a super cheesy and thick mac and cheese sauce.
 The cooled, thickened cheese sauce is what’s going to bind everything together; so it is imperative that the cheese sauce be thicker than usual.
 I make my mac and cheese and then let it cool in a semi-shallow pan or a sheet pan lined with a silicone mat.
 This allows for rapid cooling and for the mac and cheese to not be hacked into tiny pieces if it were cooled in a deep dish.

 If you are wanting to make these fried mac and cheese balls from dried noodles or from leftover Kraft Mac and Cheese (I’m definitely not judging, I love that stuff!), skip the first few steps as I go over how to make this from scratch, from the beginning.

 If you are wanting to make this from scratch, I am giving you the full guide on how to make it (see here for pasta dough post)!
 I am putting in a little plug for this contraption though!
 It’s simple to use really:

 Making macaroni pasta from scratch pretty easy but time-consuming; I would go scratch if you had the time to spare.
 Otherwise, leftover store-bought mac and cheese works perfectly well (just add some extra cheese to the sauce while making it).